Tanyatsy/Real-time-programming/Lab1/README.md

 So, we have to implement a message broker and integrate it with the previous laboratory.

 We have to develop a message broker with support for multiple topics(I have implemented: UsersTopic, TweetsTopic).

 The message broker should be a dedicated async TCP/UDP server written in the language of the previous 2 labs.(I have implemented: UDP)

 We must connect the second lab to it so that the lab will publish messages on the message broker which can be subscribed to using a tool like telnet or netcat.

-We must implement separate docker images for docker-compose Also, we have to do a more-or-less sound software design, where the messages in your code are represented as structures/classes and not as just maps or strings.
+We must implement separate docker images for docker-compose.

+Also, we have to do a more-or-less sound software design, where the messages in your code are represented as structures/classes and not as just maps or strings.

 Of course, this implies we will need to serialize these messages at some point, to send them via network.

 -------------------------

 ## Implementation